ugozapad/ugozapad.github.io/_posts/2025-08-18-bullet-physics-intergation.md

 ### 1. Beginning

-This port was written for Bullet 3.2.5 and can be downloaded from github page: https://github.com/bulletphysics/bullet3/releases/tag/3.25
+This port was written for Bullet 3.2.5 and can be [downloaded from github page](https://github.com/bulletphysics/bullet3/releases/tag/3.25)

 For first of all we need to create several objects to have physics in the our engine.
 Bullet use composition over inheritance so we should pass several object instances for support dynamics world.